dashpilot/single-file-components-for-vanilla-js/README.md

 ```

 When you run `npm run dev` or `npm run build` the compiler goes through all the components and automatically splits and minifies/uglifies the JS, CSS and HTML into dist/assets.
 It also copies index.html to the dist folder.

+## What it's not

+This script is simply meant to help you write code in a more modular way, but it doesn't feature the wealth of extras Svelte offers (template language, two-way binding, etc.).